erkexzcx/stoppropaganda/README.md

 ## crashing

 Reason 1: Make sure you have enough RAM.
 It is also wise to monitor RAM and CPU usage once application is started.
-Since March 3, with a latest releases it was switched from workers per website/dns to pool of workers.
+Since March 3, with the latest release it was switched from workers per website/dns to pool of workers.
 Once you find a sweet spot resource-wise, there should be no need to change it with updates.

 Reason 2: Work in progress.
 Always check if (a) Russians are still invading Ukraine and (b) there is a new release available.